MoitessierLab/pKa-predictor/README.md

 pip install torch torch_geometric pandas numpy rdkit seaborn hyperopt

+You can also recreate our virtual environment using environment.yml

 # 📁 Repository Structure

 Datasets/ : All cleaned, split, and raw datasets